unfoldedcircle/integration-androidtv/docs/settings.md

   - The shown apps in the input selection list are a pre-defined list of common applications.
 - Some devices, like TCL, become unavailable after they are turned off, unless you activate the `Screenless service`.
   - Activate it under: Settings, System, Power and energy: Screenless service
+- Voice commands are a recently reverse-engineered feature and may not work on all devices.
+  - Streaming voice while speaking is currently disabled, since the detection becomes much more unreliable.
+  - The full voice command is buffered in the integration and sent after the voice stream stops (when releasing the microphone button.

 See also the known issues of [Home Assistant's Android TV Remote Integration](https://www.home-assistant.io/integrations/androidtv_remote/#limitations-and-known-issues), since it is using the same communication library.